LLNL/variorum/src/docs/sphinx/BuildingVariorum.rst

 ###################

 Variorum uses CMake for its build system.
-Building Variorum creates the variorum library and the`powmon` monitoring tool.
+Building Variorum creates the variorum library and the `powmon` monitoring tool.

 The CMake variables (``ENABLE_MPI={ON,OFF}`` and ``ENABLE_OPENMP={ON,OFF}``) control the building of parallel examples.
-Please note that the default is ``ENABLE_MPI=ON``, which may result in configuration errors if MPI is not found.
+If ``ENABLE_MPI=ON``, an MPI compiler is required.

 ********************
  Build Dependencies